How to Make Self-Care a Competitive Advantage

 Self-care doesn’t have to be massages and pedicures (though it could be).
 It can be anything you want.
 All that matters is that you are making time to do things that recharge and energize you.

 - Think about where you get your energy from – This is related to introversion and extroversion.
 Introverts are drained by being around others and recharge by being alone.
 Extroverts are drained by being alone and recharge by being around others.
 This is a spectrum and varies person to person, but knowing roughly where you sit can help you make decisions about what kind of activities work best for you.
+I am introverted so I know that things like reading, home yoga, and playing video games with my husband are good recharge activities for me.

 - Understand that self-care doesn’t have to be an activity – It can be talking through a challenge or letting someone take care of you.
 It can be sharing a hard thing with someone you trust, not because you want them to solve it, but because it helps to not carry it alone.
+It can be saying no to something that you can't easily fit into your schedule.

 2. Intentional calendar management